Contact Us

 Are carriers or crates required?

 For humans, maybe.
 For dogs, definitely not.
 If you’re more comfortable in a carrier, you do you and bring one with.
 We designed this entire experience for dogs first.
-You’ll be able to sit on laps, seats, beds, or wherever you’re comfortable.
+If it's alright with your human, you’ll be able to sit on laps, seats, or wherever you’re comfortable.
 If you think you can fly the plane, we’ll talk to the pilot and see what we can do.
+For Humans: Unfortunately, we do not allow crates in cabin.
+This will allow us to ensure everyone's comfort mid-flight.

 What about leashes?

-Do my human and I have to go through security like a normal flight?
+Do my human and I have to go through security gate like a normal flight?

 You do not!
-Our process is very quick.
-Travelers should arrive at the airport 1 hour prior to the flight.
+Our process is very quick and convenient.
+Travelers should arrive at the terminal 45 minutes prior to the flight.
 The check-in and security screening process is done in minutes, and we’ll have a private waiting area for you and other dogs on your flight.
 The early arrival gives you time to socialize and make friends with the other dogs to avoid any unnecessary first-meet tension on the flight.
-We will also be serving all humans chef-prepared meals at the airport, to ensure you’re not tempted at the wrong time.

 Is there a place to relieve myself on the plane?

 There are designated relief areas outside of each plane for you to mark one last time before your soar through the clouds.
-If you just gotta go when we are up in the air, we'll have some emergency pads ready for you.
+If you just gotta go when we are up in the air, we'll have some emergency pads in a designated areas ready for you.

 How many dogs and people will be on my flight?

-Our planes are designed to fit 15 dogs and their humans, but we will never sell more than 10 tickets.
-This will ensure that you and your person have ample room to splay.
+Our planes are designed to fit 14 dogs and their humans, but we will fly on average of 8-9 humans and pups.

 What if I want to bring more than one human?